farghul/platypus/README.md

 Googles' [Go language](https://go.dev) installed to enable building executables from source code.

-Creation of a separate variables file with the following values as per your environment:
+Creation of a separate file (*env.go*) with the following values as per your environment:

 ```go
 // WordPress installation specific values